georgeglarson/venice-dev-tools/README.md

 main();
 ```

-This approach allows developers to:
+These approaches allow developers to:
 1. Use the same commands they're familiar with from the CLI
 2. Avoid learning the full SDK API for simple use cases
 3. Control output format and limits programmatically